mikeconley/reflow-api/README.md

     browser.reflows.onUninterruptibleReflow(listener);

 There are some uninterruptible reflows that do not appear to provide a stack, so the stack string will be empty.
-In those cases, the API will call `Math.sin()` on the main thread of the parent process, which a native debugger can break on (breaking on `js::math_sin`) to get the native stack.
+In those cases, if a debugger is attached, we will break execution.